FTLam11/fronk-tolks/README.md

 2. How it can influence design
 3. Brief overview of what software testing is

 We won't be discussing how to actually do testing.
-That is talk for another day.
+That is a talk for another day.

 ---